caporaso-lab-graveyard/clout/README.md

-# clout: cloud-based automated testing
+# Clout: Cloud-based Automated Testing

 _clout_ is a tool that facilitates the automated testing of software using Amazon's EC2 service as a testing platform. _clout_ can work with any number of testing suites and programming languages.